VideoOrion: Tokenizing Object Dynamics in Videos: Methodology

-\textbf{Multi-modal instruction tuning.} In the final stage, we only freeze the vision encoder, and optimize the Video Projector, the Object Projector, and the LLM backbone together, with multi-modal instruction tuning datasets.
-We adopt the training data from Video-LLaVA\citep{lin2023video}, with 100K video-text, 625K image-text, and 40K text-only instruction-following data samples, and from VideoChat2 \citep{li2024mvbench}, with 1.3M video-text instruction-following data samples.
+\textbf{Multi-modal instruction tuning.} In the final stage, we only freeze the vision encoder, and optimize the Video Projector, the Object Projector, and the LLM backbone together, with multi-modal (MM) instruction tuning datasets.
+We adopt the training data from Video-LLaVA\citep{lin2023video}, VideoChat2\citep{li2024mvbench} and LLaVA-Video\citep{zhang2024llavanextvideo}.
+We also incorporate an ego-centric video question-answering dataset built with videos and annotations from Ego4D\citep{grauman2022ego4d} and EgoExo4D\citep{grauman2024ego}.
+We sampled 1M ego data samples to make up to the 4M dataset size.
+We segment egocentric videos into shorter clips and generate question-answer pairs based on the original human annotations as well as additional annotated visual information.
+These question-answer pairs encompass multi-level knowledge, ranging from low-level visual basic facts to high-level behavior-centric understanding, and feature diverse types of questions, spanning from descriptive to deductive in nature.
 We preprocess the video-text samples and image-text samples with the detect-segment-track pipeline to obtain the object mask lists here.
 For images, we treat them as single-frame videos, and the tracking model is not used in the pipeline.

-The training objective of all three stages is the auto-regressive cross-entropy loss.
-We summarize the datasets used in the Object-Centric Branch pretraining stage and the multi-modal instruction tuning stage in Table~\ref{tab:dataset}.
+We use auto-regressive cross-entropy loss in all three stages.
+The data mixture is summarized in Table~\ref{tab:dataset}.